What is mediation?

 How does mediation work?

 A trained mediator will remain neutral while assisting the parties in resolving their dispute.
-The mediator will use their skills and expertise to ask questions that will help facilitate conversation between the parties which will hopefully lead to a resolution.
+The mediator will use their skills and expertise to ask questions that will help facilitate conversations between the parties which will hopefully lead to a resolution.

 What is the mediation Process?